Digitalisation, Influencers, Change

 Digitalisation

-The communications industry is changing at an ever-increasing pace:
+The communications industry is changing at an ever-faster pace:

-2009: An aeroplane lands in New York’s Hudson River: users of the short-message service Twitter reported the news before the New York Times or CNN…
+2009: An aeroplane lands in New York’s Hudson River: users of the microblogging service Twitter reported the news before the New York Times or CNN…

 2011: Allianz launches a corporate newsroom to communicate with around 20 million customers and just under 30,000 employees